Celebrating Sunday @ Home

 Assign each member of the household a reading.
 Or, if there are too many readings, consider reading the Gospel.

-- Lectionary Readings: Thirteenth Sunday in Ordinary Time
+- Lectionary Readings: Twentieth Sunday in Ordinary Time

 Reflect on Scripture